sandeep-krishnamurthy/keras/docs/mxnet_backend/performance_guide.md

 ```

 We strongly recommend changing the image_data_format to `channels_first`.
 MXNet is significantly faster on
-'channels_first' data. 'channels_first' data format is optimal for training on NVIDIA GPUs with cuDNN, see
+`channels_first` data. `channels_first` data format is optimal for training on NVIDIA GPUs with cuDNN, see
 the [TensorFlow Performance Guide](https://www.tensorflow.org/performance/performance_guide#data_formats) for more
 details.

-The default is set to 'channels_last' with an objective to be compatible with the majority of existing users of Keras-TensorFlow.
+The default is set to `channels_last` with an objective to be compatible with the majority of existing users of
+Keras-TensorFlow.

 You will see the following user warning with `channels_last` data format in MXNet backend.